 A note of caution about a few things.

-I’ve mentioned already the climb.
+I’ve already mentioned the climb.
 My advice would be, if you’re uncertain or if it feels unsafe, please think about if it’s worth it.
-This beautiful Cornish beach can be admired from the coast path and you can secure some amazing photos from the rocks and path that leads you to Pedn Vounder.
+This beautiful Cornish beach can be admired from the south west coast path and you can secure some amazing photos from the rocks and path that lead to Pedn Vounder.
 It’s also worth walking over to Logans Rock too and seeing it from a different vantage point.

 There are so many wonderful beaches in Cornwall.
 Some are even more secluded and hidden than Pedn Vounder, and are more accessible (no spoilers from me, I’m afraid).

 If you go, go prepared and make your own decision.
-Most importantly, make sure you’re safe.
+Most importantly, please make sure you’re safe.